-- 136.3.1 A non-metallic enclosure of an appliance intended for outdoor use shall withstand 720 hours of exposure to ultraviolet radiation in accordance with the Ultraviolet Light Exposure Test in the Standard for Polymeric Materials Use in Electrical Equipment Evaluations, UL 746C, without impairment of its impact resistance when tested as specified in 136.3.2. - 136.3.2 Each of three non-metallic enclosure samples are to be exposed to ultraviolet radiation.
+136.3.1 A non-metallic enclosure or watershield of a fan employing a fluorescent light or a non-metallic enclosure of a fan intended for outdoor use shall withstand 720 hours of twin enclosed carbon-arc or 1000 hours of xenon-arc conditioning in accordance with the Ultraviolet Light Exposure Test in the Standard for Polymeric Materials - Use in Electrical Equipment Evaluations, UL 746C, without impairment of its impact resistance when tested as specified in 136.3.2.

+Revised 136.3.1 effective February 21, 2005

+136.3.2 Each of three non-metallic enclosure samples are to be exposed to ultraviolet radiation.
 After 720 hours of exposure, each sample is to be removed from the ultraviolet radiation and within 1 minute be subjected to an impact of 1.4J (1 foot-pound) by means of a solid, smooth, steel sphere, 50.8 mm (2 inches) in diameter, applied to the external surfaces.
 The sphere is to be dropped from the height necessary to produce the specified impact upon the surface being tested.
 For a surface that is not horizontal, the sphere is to be suspended by a cord and swung vertically as a pendulum from the necessary distance.

-- 137.1 A portable appliance intended for outdoor use shall be plainly marked "CAUTION" and the following or the equivalent: "To Reduce The Risk Of Electric Shock, Connect Only To An Outlet Provided With A Ground Fault Circuit Interrupting Device." - 137.2 An appliance that complies with the requirements in Sections 134 137 and that is intended for use in wet locations shall be marked "OUTDOOR USE". - 137.3 A cord-connected outdoor use appliance shall be marked with the following or equivalent wording: "Do Not Use An Extension Cord With This Fan."
+137.1 A portable appliance intended for outdoor use shall be plainly marked "CAUTION" and the following or the equivalent: "To Reduce The Risk Of Electric Shock, Connect Only To An Outlet Provided With A Ground Fault Circuit Interrupting Device."